Trimethoprim for UTI: Dosage, Course Length and What to Expect

 Kidney Infection

 A more serious infection causing back pain, fever, and nausea.
-If you have these symptoms, seek urgent in-person medical care rather than an online consultation.
+Seek urgent in-person medical care rather than an online consultation.

 Recurrent UTIs (Preventive Use)

-Trimethoprim may be prescribed long-term at low doses to prevent recurrent UTIs.
-Discuss longer-term management with your GP if you have 3+ UTIs per year.
+Trimethoprim may be prescribed long-term at a low nightly dose to prevent recurrent UTIs.
+Discuss with your GP if you have 3+ UTIs per year.

 Trimethoprim for Recurrent UTIs: Preventive Use and NICE Guidance